 ● Random Dice generator or Manual Dice input.

-● Designed for the Infinity Game Table.
+● Designed and Optimized for the Infinity Game Table.